Iowa's Community Hospitals An Irreplaceable Asset

 Community hospitals also offer community benefits in the form of charity care and free and reduced-cost services like immunizations, health screenings, and counseling.
 Many of these programs and services simply would not exist without hospital resources and leadership.
 Hospitals as health care providers are clearly irreplaceable.
 But hospitals are also essential in another way - as economic engines that are among the largest employers in their communities and for the state as a whole.

-Iowa has 118 community hospitals and they create an enormous economic impact across the state.
+Iowa has 118 community hospitals, two VA hospitals, two rehabilitation hospitals, one behavioral health hospital and they create an enormous economic impact across the state.
 Hospitals not only provide jobs, they create jobs by purchasing goods and services from other businesses.
 And hospitals are essential to local and statewide economic development - companies that want to relocate or expand demand access to comprehensive, high-quality health care services.
-According to a study by the Iowa Hospital Association (IHA), Iowa hospitals provide more than 72,000 jobs that pay more than $4.5 billion in salaries and benefits.
+According to a study by the Iowa Hospital Association (IHA), Iowa hospitals provide more than 76,000 jobs that pay more than $5 billion in salaries and benefits.
 No wonder most Iowa hospitals are among the largest employers in their counties.

 And these are not ordinary jobs.
 Most hospital employees are highly skilled and well-paid professionals who not only carry college and post-graduate degrees, but regularly update their skills through continuing education.